Addressing The Change In Patient Care In Nhs Assignment Sample

 Description of the change process for key functional areas

-The initial stage is called creation of urgency and this helps the leader of the organisation to convey the significance of requisite change and ensure the process by making everyone feel motivated and involved.
-The selected model emphasises on the change process without threatening the momentum of the change process and thereafter reducing the level of urgency on the basis of needs (O'Mara-Eves et al. 2022).
+The initial stage is called creation of urgency, and this helps the leader of the organisation to convey the significance of requisite change and ensure the process by making everyone feel motivated and involved.
+The selected model emphasises the change process without threatening the momentum of the change process and thereafter reducing the level of urgency on the basis of needs (O'Mara-Eves et al. 2022).

 The vision for the plan refers to presenting updates in the form of a patient clinical shade approach and endorsing the use of proper knowledge and skills for the care of patients (Schroeder et al. 2022).
-The strategic plan involves encouraging patients to gain their confidence and understanding in regards to managing care plans and doing their own dialysis at home alongside providing training and resources to employees to continue the new care approach.
-On the other hand, the renal unit associations of the NHS explain the strategic plan of this program by ensuring the replications of dialysis process at home and enhancing the quality and delivery of co-production transforming care by employees while using proper training and hospital resources (Kingsfund.org.uk, 2023).
+The strategic plan involves encouraging patients to gain their confidence and understanding in regards to managing care plans and doing their dialysis at home, alongside providing training and resources to employees to continue the new care approach.
+On the other hand, the renal unit associations of the NHS explain the strategic plan of this program by ensuring the replication of the dialysis process at home and enhancing the quality and delivery of co-production transforming care by employees while using proper training and hospital resources (Kingsfund.org.uk, 2023).

 The fourth stage is communicating the vision by understanding the requirements of the target audience and arranging proper communication while involving stakeholders.